Running a TEE Node

 You can select Chain State in the block explorer.
 Through this method, you can check whether the registration was successful.

-I don't want the program to update automatically.
+check-register I don't want the program to update automatically.
 What should I do?

 After the program has started successfully, a watchtower service will manage local services on behalf of the user.
 When the CESS official updates a component, the watchtower will pull the latest program for automatic upgrading.
 If you don't want to use the automatic upgrade feature, you can disable it with the following command before the cess config set.